cmap/psp/README.md

 ### To set up your environment after the first time:

   1. Activate your conda environment by typing `source activate psp_env`, or if you are on a Windows computer, `activate psp_env`.
-  2. It's easiest to run your code from the top directory of the PSP repo, so navigate to that directory (the one that contains the dry, steep, etc. directories).
-For example,
+  2. It's easiest to run your code from the `broadinstitute_psp` directory (the one that contains the dry, steep, etc. directories), so move there and try executing one of the test_scripts again:

       ```
-    cd /Users/lev/code/proteomics-signature-pipeline
+      cd /Users/lev/code/proteomics-signature-pipeline/broadinstitute_psp
-    ```

-  3. To make sure again that everything is set up correctly, try executing one of the test scripts again:

-      ```
       python dry/test_dry.py
       ```